ProcessosDatamob/Locator/docs/en/examples/android-examples.md

 ### 3. Complete Flow: Get Instance, Configure and Start

 Complete example showing the entire configuration flow:

+> **⚠️ IMPORTANT:** Before initializing the SDK, it is necessary to set the SDK state.
+To enable SDK functionality for users with the feature, call the `setState` method with `LocatorState.IDLE` value before calling `start()`.

 ```kotlin
 class MainActivity : ComponentActivity() {